nxp-imx-support/scfw_cli/Readme.md

 					  scfw_cli -svc=misc -opt=set_temp -param=SC_R_A53,SC_MISC_TEMP_HIGH,80,0
 			build_info: 	This function returns the build information for the SCFW, it is called as: scfw_cli -svc=misc -opt=build_info
+			unique_id:	This function return the unique id information, it is called as: scfw_cli -svc=misc -opt=unique_id

 		The same model is used for all available functions and the parameters order follows the order in the SCFW API guide.